 The Company is a mineral resource company engaged in the business of acquiring and exploring mineral resource properties in South America.
 The Company's principal property is the San Francisco Project, located in San Juan Province, Argentina, which is comprised of various properties and option agreements as described below.
-In addition, the Company has an option agreement to acquire a 100% interest in the Chanape Project, located in Peru.
 Please refer to the "Exploration Projects" section below for the acquisition and project details.